kubernetes/website/content/en/blog/_posts/2022-4-26-kubernetes-release-1.24.md

 ### Availability

 Kubernetes 1.24 is available for download on [GitHub](https://github.com/kubernetes/kubernetes/releases/tag/v1.24.0).
-To get started with Kubernetes, check out these [interactive tutorials](https://kubernetes.io/docs/tutorials/) or run local Kubernetes clusters using Docker container “nodes” with [kind](https://kind.sigs.k8s.io/).
-You can also easily install 1.24 using [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/).
+To get started with Kubernetes, check out these [interactive tutorials](/docs/tutorials/) or run local Kubernetes clusters using containers as “nodes”, with [kind](https://kind.sigs.k8s.io/).
+You can also easily install 1.24 using [kubeadm](/docs/setup/independent/create-cluster-kubeadm/).

 ### Release Team